Affiliate links on SoundGuys may earn us a commission. Learn more.

 Frequently asked questions

-Unfortunately, even when earbuds are rated for being fully submerged in water, Bluetooth doesn’t work well underwater.
-So no, you can’t use Bluetooth earbuds underwater.
+Unfortunately, even when earbuds are rated for being fully submerged in water, Bluetooth doesn’t usually work well underwater.
+So no, you can’t use the TOZO T6 earbuds underwater.
+Instead, you’ll need something made specifically for music while swimming.

 The TOZO T6 comes in black, blue, green, white, champagne, and rose gold (which looks more like pink than rose gold).